-In order to provide a complete picture of the Council's financial performance Appendix 2s, to the Executive report, provides a snapshot of the General Fund balance sheet as at the end of month 9.
+In order to provide a complete picture of the Council's financial performance Appendix 2s provides a snapshot of the General Fund balance sheet as at the end of month 9.
 The key areas of focus are any significant movements in debtors, cash and cash equivalents, bank overdraft and creditors as these impact upon the Council's performance in the critical areas of debt recovery, treasury management and Public Sector Payment Policy.